 PLNAR: This AR app works like MeasureKit, but is specifically designed for real estate.
 Using Apple’s ARKit software, the PLNAR app allows users to measure any flat surface in a property from patios to floors and countertops.
 Developers can use it to save room plans, manage projects, and share project-related details in a PDF report with their teams.

-With VR and AR, potential buyers can now size up potential real estate investments with nothing more than a headset or smartphone.
+With Virtual Reality and Augmented Reality in real estate, potential buyers can now size up potential real estate investments with nothing more than a headset or smartphone.
 Real estate agents who employ these technologies save the time and resources needed for them to walk prospects through the buyer journey.
 Additionally, innovations in virtual measuring tools are helping developers make property construction and design more efficient.

-Find out how Conversion Monster can help save you time
+Find out how Conversion Monster ISA in real estate can help save you time